tu2-atmanand/task-board-docs/docs/6_Features/15_Plugin_Integrations/5_Reminder_Plugin_Integration.md

 **Step 3 :** For this setting, select the **Reminder plugin** from the options.

 Now, when you will open the [Task Editor](/docs/6_Features/4_Task_Editor.md), you should see a new input fields under the [properties section](/docs/7_Components/3_TaskEditor.md#right-section) to also add a reminder.
 And when you will add a reminder value, it will be added as per the above format, the former one.

+{: .new-title }
+> Announcement
+>
+> We have a new feature on roadmap, using this feature, the Desktop system-level notifications will be supported out of the box in Task Board : [tu2-atmanand/task-board#761](https://github.com/tu2-atmanand/Task-Board/issues/761).
+>
+> After this feature, you will only need to care about which [notification service](/docs/6_Features/15_Plugin_Integrations/6_Notification_Services_Integration.md) to chose, to have mobile push notification functionality.